django-oscar/django-oscar-avalara/README.rst

 ====================================

 This package provides integration between Avalara_ and Oscar_.
-Avalara is a service that provides accurate sales tax calculations.
+Avalara is a service that provides accurate sales tax calculations in the US.

 .. _Avalara: http://avalara.com
 .. _Oscar: http://oscarcommerce.com